 - You can proceed setting up a subsidiary company in Singapore with a paid-up capital of S$1.

-- Even when external shareholders come in, the parent company retains ultimate control over the subsidiary company.
+- Even when external shareholders come in, the parent company retains ultimate control over the subsidiary or local company.

 - It can hold, purchase, register, and dispose of property under its name.
-That includes even real estate property.
+That includes even real estate property where the head office may or may not be located.

 - You can choose to increase your subsidiary company’s capital through share trading.

-- The ownership of a subsidiary company is flexible and can be transferred between parties through the trading of shares.
+- The ownership of a subsidiary or local company is flexible and can be transferred between parties through the trading of shares.

 - By establishing a subsidiary company in Singapore, both domestic and foreign corporations get the chance to pursue other ventures under a different brand name.